ryan-d-graham/ChangePointAnalysis/README.md

 License

-This project is licensed under the MIT License (LOL, just kidding).
+This project is licensed under the MIT License.
 See the LICENSE file for details :P

 Acknowledgements